NiklasKiuru/unityExamples/README.md

     - The fog system tracks which chunks are visible and contain active fog dissipators to compute the fog on the screen
     - Pretty much any geometry can be either active dissipator or permanent occluder
-    - Performance impact is practically non existent The main reason I made this was because while searching from the asset store no available tools I found had options for saving the state of the fog on disc.
+    - Performance impact is practically non existent

+The main reason I made this was because while searching the asset store no available tools I found had options for saving the state of the fog on disc.
 Most examples I found from the web used sprite masking as the main technique which makes my approach quite unique and far more flexible.

 ## Ocean shader